 Olive oil cruets are pour bottles with a spout.
 Typically, the spout is long and thin and made from metal, and it often has a very slight bend or curve to make pouring easier.
 The best cruets are made from glass or metal, although you’ll find some glazed ceramic containers.

 Bottle-stopper pourers have either a screw or cork that fits into a bottle of your choosing.
-Most people replace the olive oil bottle’s cap with a bottle-stopper pourer, but these olive oil dispensers also work on wine bottles, allowing you to decant olive oil purchased in gallon containers into a smaller bottle for easier use in the kitchen.
+Most people replace the olive oil bottle’s cap with a bottle-stopper pourer, but these olive oil dispensers also work on wine bottles, allowing you to decant olive oil that comes in gallon containers into a smaller bottle for easier use in the kitchen.

 Don’t go too big.
 Once opened, olive oil – like most plant oils – only has a shelf life of a few months.
 To keep from wasting your oil, choose an olive oil dispenser that’s small enough that you’ll use up your oil before it spoils.